pjbrumm94/TravelApp/README.md

 ## Usage
 1. Share the Google Form with users to collect travel details.
-2. The application retrieves form responses and sends them to ChatGPT for processing.
+2. The application retrieves form responses and aggregates user preferences.
-3. A personalized itinerary is generated and displayed for the user.
+3. A personalized group itinerary is generated based on the most common travel type, a suitable destination within the group’s distance range, and a preferred budget level.
 4. Users can download or further customize the itinerary.

 ## Future Enhancements
 - User authentication and itinerary storage
 - Multi-language support
 - Integration with airline and hotel APIs for real-time bookings
-- Collaborative trip planning features
+- Collaborative trip planning features allowing user voting
+- Enhanced activity filtering based on fitness levels and interests

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

-## License